Hacking-Notes/Bookmarks/README.md

 # Feedback and Support

-If you have any suggestions for additional resources or encounter any issues with the bookmarks in this collection, feel free to reach out via email at AlexisSavard@protonmail.com or connect with me on Discord.
+If you have any suggestions for additional resources or encounter any issues with the bookmarks in this collection, feel free to reach out via Discord.

 ![image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.net-model.com%2Fimg%2Flogo-discord.png&f=1&nofb=1&ipt=0b347aa70a05f91f4015e7e1049581eba2f397f35b8f27ebb18ae2190210f8ea&ipo=images)ㅤContact Me: Discord --> LXC#3100